The doctors were surprised when 70 potentially lethal cancer tumors disappeared in 2 weeks.

-In 2001, 47 year-old Ian Brooks manifested a rare form of non-Hodgkin lymphoma – a cancer that attacks the immune system.
-The treatments effectively fought the disease then, but in 2008 the cancer reappeared more aggressive than ever.
+In 2001, 47-year-old Ian Brooks manifested a rare form of non-Hodgkin’s lymphoma – a type of cancer that attacks the immune system.
+The treatments effectively fought the disease then, but in 2008, cancer reappeared in a more aggressive manner than ever.

 However, 12 weeks later, doctors at the Christie Hospital in Manchester discovered with surprise that the experimental drug had cleared the body from all tumors.

-As the «Daily Mail» writes, the response of Mr. Brooks to drug was such that his doctor, Dr. Adam Gibbs, said the tests before and after taking the drug “were probably the most impressive set of tests he has never seen.”
+According to the press release, the response of Mr. Brooks to the drug was such that his doctor, Dr. Adam Gibbs, said the tests before and after taking the drug “were probably the most impressive set of tests he has never seen.”